newjersey/innovation.nj.gov/content/_playbooks/optimizing-campaign.md

         <p class="usa-alert__text">
             Don’t focus on performance metrics to the exclusion of overall volume (the total number of desired actions being taken).
             <br /> <br />
             You might have an ad group with a very high Click Through Rate and a very low Cost Per Click, but it’s only generating a handful of desired actions.
 Another ad group might have a lower Click Through Rate and higher Cost Per Click, but it’s generating thousands of desired actions.
-The ad group generating the higher volume of desired actions is performing “better” because it’s helping achieve your marketing goal.
+The ad group generating the higher volume of desired actions is performing "better" because it’s helping achieve your marketing goal.
 Both ad groups work collectively to deliver cost-effective results (performance metrics + overall volume).

         </p>
     </div>